Chad rebels threaten to depose slain president's son

 The circumstances of Deby’s death could not be independently confirmed due to the remote location of the fighting.
 Some observers initially feared a coup had taken place since the military immediately handed power to his son for an 18-month transitional period instead of following constitutional protocol.

-HIs son, Mahamat Deby Itno, 37, is best known as a top commander of the Chadian forces aiding a U.N. peacekeeping mission in northern Mali.
+His son, Mahamat Idriss Deby, 37, is best known as a top commander of the Chadian forces aiding a U.N. peacekeeping mission in northern Mali.
+Already some in N'Djamena question whether 18 months in power will be enough for the younger Deby.

 “There is a great deal of uncertainty around how events in Chad will unfold: Whether the army will stay loyal to Deby’s son and continue the effort to repel the advancing rebels,” said Cameron Hudson, a senior fellow with the Africa Center at the Atlantic Council.